Healthy Homes Assessment Maupuia

 Maupuia Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Maupuia and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Maupuia and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords must keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.

-• Property managers and private landlords have to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers should make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes